Co-parenting through divorce: an upside

 The stakes are high for the whole family.
 Parents who succeed are the ones willing to lay down their egos as much as possible for the sake of the children.

-The kids have endured much pain in the process, from experiencing their parents’ adversarial positions, to making negative statement to the child, to feeling helpless to change the situation for the better.
+The kids have endured much pain in the process, from experiencing their parents’ adversarial positions, to hearing negative and distressing statements, to feeling helpless to change the situation for the better.

 Children must be reminded that the divorce had nothing to do with them, that both parents or caregivers love them very much, and that their well-being and security are paramount.